course-fish274-2019/Marissa-skate/README.md

 Files in order of use:

-1. scripts/tidyr_dataclean.rmd - RMarkdown file containing prose explaining data analysis, code for data analysis and exports one figure
+1. scripts/tidyr_dataclean.Rmd - RMarkdown file containing prose explaining data analysis, code for data analysis and exports one figure

-2. scripts/

-3.
+2. data_raw/ebs2017_2018 - data from three years of bottom trawls in the east Bering Sea.
+Original data at : https://www.fisheries.noaa.gov/resource/data/2017-2018-eastern-bering-sea-shelf-groundfish-bottom-trawl-survey-data)

+3. scripts/beringplt.jpg - plot of depth and latitude with seperate plots for each genus

+4. classwork/tidyr_classwork.Rmd - RMarkdown file used to practice in class work and test code

+5. output/week9_html.html - html export of knit rmarkdown file

+6. output/week9_presentation.html - Slideshow made with slidy as export of RMarkdown file